 Statue of Athena goddess - credits: yiannisscheidt/Shutterstock.com

-Legend has it, that seeds from the sacred tree were planted across Attica and that the olive trees that surround the city of Athens are its descendants, which continue to ensure the success of olive cultivation to this day; a symbol of Athena's enduring gift.
+Legend has it, that seeds from the sacred tree in Athens were then planted across Attica and that the olive trees that surround the city of Athens are its descendants, which continue to ensure the success of olive cultivation to this day; a symbol of Athena's enduring gift.
 An olive tree can in fact still be seen today at the top of the Acropolis.
 This, however, is not the original one from the myth.
 Instead, it was planted in 1952 with a surviving branch from the tree that was all but destroyed during the German invasion during the Second World War.
 As you can imagine, the olive tree continues to be an important symbol of Athens to this day.

 Discover many more fascinating Greek myths on our Mythological walking tour of Athens.
-Let us introduce you to the gods, heroes, mortals and mythical beasts that featured in the everyday lives of ancient Athenians and still capture the imagination of people around the world.
+Let us introduce you to the gods, heroes, mortals, and mythical beasts that featured in the everyday lives of ancient Athenians and still capture the imagination of people around the world.